elastic/connectors/docs/CONTRIBUTING.md

 #### Basic rules vs advanced rules

-Sync rules is another term for either basic or advanced rules.
+Sync rules are made up of basic and advanced rules.
 Basic rules are implemented generically on the framework-level and work out-of-the-box for every new connector.
 Advanced rules are specific to each data source.
 You can learn more about the use cases of sync rules [here (Sync rules documentation)](https://www.elastic.co/guide/en/enterprise-search/current/sync-rules.html).